vikkumar2210/codealpha-logo-redesign/README.md

-CodeAlpha Logo Redesign

-This project is part of the CodeAlpha Graphic Designing Internship.

 ## 📌 Objective
 Redesign an existing logo to give it a fresh, modern, and visually appealing look while maintaining brand identity.